djolemtr/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A Rock Paper Scissors Game
+A Rock Paper Scissors Game.
+Played with console.